kratenko/HIOB/README.md

 # Getting more test samples
+## The tb100 online tracking benchmark
 The deer example used in the demo is taken from the tb100 online benchmark by *Yi Wu* and *Jongwoo Lim* and *Ming-Hsuan Yang*.
 The benchmark consists of 98 picture sequences with a total of 100 tracking sequences.
 It can be found under http://visual-tracking.net/ HIOB can read work directly on the zip files provided there.
 The benchmark has been released in a paper:  http://faculty.ucmerced.edu/mhyang/papers/cvpr13_benchmark.pdf

 Since the 98 sequences must be downloaded individually from a very slow server, the process is quite time consuming.
 HIOB comes with a script that can handle the download for you, it is located at `bin/hiob_downloader` within this repository.
 If you call it with argument `tb100` it will download the whole dataset from the server.
 This will most likely take several hours.

+## The Princeton RGBD tracking benchmark
+HIOB also works with the [Princeton Tracking Benchmark](http://tracking.cs.princeton.edu) and is able to read the files provided there.
+That benchmark provides depth information along with the RGB information, but the depth is not used by HIOB.
+Be advised that of the 100 sequences provided only 95 contain a ground truth.
+The original implementation of HIOB has been evaluated by the benchmark on April 2017, the results can be seen on the [evaluation page](http://tracking.cs.princeton.edu/eval.php) named `hiob_lc2`.